lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 **Run Experiment 3**

-  + Restate the change to be tested, and move the Text box with the Question and Hypothesis text to the left, in order to reveal the experiment sliders.
+  + Restate the new care decisions that are being simulated, and move the Text box with the Question and Hypothesis text to the left, in order to reveal the experiment sliders.

   + Move each slider named in the question to its desired value, and click  the green “Run” icon.
-Name this run according to the variables you changed.
+Name this run according to the variables you adjusted.

   + To name the run, click on the down arrow next to Variable, choose the variable name you changed, for example, Appointment Supply or Return Visit Interval.
 Click *Add*.
 This will insert an abbreviation of that variable into the experiment name.
 Next, click on the down arrow next to Number, choose the number that represents the new value you used in your experiment.
 Finally, click *Save* (not Save & Reset, just Save).
 The date will automatically be added to the name of the saved experiment.

-**Compare Results**
+**Compare System Behaviors**

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*